antoniocosentino/react-native-quiz-input/README.md

 ## Credits
 Developed and maintained by [@antoniocosentino](https://github.com/antoniocosentino)

-Many thanks to [@demchenkoalex](https://github.com/demchenkoalex) for creating the [boilerplate](https://github.com/demchenkoalex/react-native-module-template) that I used for the library.
+Many thanks to [@demchenkoalex](https://github.com/demchenkoalex) for creating the [boilerplate](https://github.com/demchenkoalex/react-native-module-template) that I used for this repo.

 ## License
 [MIT](LICENSE)